sergioburdisso/pyss3/docs/tutorials/topic-categorization.rst

     (pyss3) >>> set s 0.32 l 1.24 p 1.1

-**Note:** if you want to know how we found out that these values were going to improve our model's accuracy, it is explained in the next subsection (:ref:`topic_hyperparameter-optimization-command-line`), so we really recommend reading it after completing this section.
+.. note:: if you want to know how we found out that these values were going to improve our model's accuracy, it is explained in the next subsection (:ref:`topic_hyperparameter-optimization-command-line`), so we really recommend reading it after completing this section.

 Let's see if the accuracy really improves using this values: